Thornaci/Steem-Tracker/README.md

 * Favorite list added.
 Now you can add or remove anyone.
 * Multiple track on widget added.

+#### 1.2

+* Following list added.
+Now you can see that your followings are following you or not.

 The app is in progress, but already functional.

 You can contribute to the app, just do a pull request.